 Illegally dumped rubbish is a problem for our community and our environment – it costs us all.
-If you see illegal dumping or littering let us know, as there are penalties for both of these in Kāpiti.
+If you see illegal dumping or littering (sometimes called fly-tipping) let us know, as there are penalties for both of these in Kāpiti.

 Illegally dumped rubbish:

 - can be dangerous to the public, as it may contain hazardous objects such as sharp objects or asbestos

 - costs us all, diverting money from other things that benefit our community

 - can harm our local environment, injuring or killing birds, fish, plants, and damaging soil and waterways

 You can report rubbish and littering to us by telephone, using our online service request form, or through our Antenno app.

 Rubbish dumping is an offence under the Litter Act 1979.
 Council officers can issue infringement notices between $100 and $400, depending on the type and amount of litter.